aws-samples/eks-workshop/content/beginner/160_advanced-networking/secondary_cidr/eniconfig_crd.md

  - $SECURITYGROUPID1
  - $SECURITYGROUPID2
 ```
-Check the AZ's and Subnet IDs for these subnets.
+Check the AZs and Subnet IDs for these subnets.
 Make note of AZ info as you will need this when you apply annotation to Worker nodes using custom network config
 ```
 aws ec2 describe-subnets  --filters "Name=cidr-block,Values=100.64.*" --query 'Subnets[*].[CidrBlock,SubnetId,AvailabilityZone]' --output table
 ```